Chapter 11: Rivaling Tayloe

 Thornton's "massy" tomb |

 Blodget had no say in the matter, but he was in Philadelphia where congress began debating what to do.
 No one there, other than Blodget, thought of asking Thornton.
 Indeed, on January 20, Stoddert wrote to Thornton but not about the Capitol or tomb.
-He castigated the commissioners for not properly preparing the President's house for the reception of the president: "A private gentleman preparing a residence for a friend would have done more than has been done," Stoddert wrote and he wanted an enclosed garden "at the north side of the Presidents Houses" similar to one had by the richest man in Philadelphia, William Bingham.
+He castigated the commissioners for not properly preparing the President's house for the reception of the president: "A private gentleman preparing a residence for a friend would have done more than has been done."
+Stoddert wanted an enclosed garden "at the north side of the Presidents Houses" similar to one had by the richest man in Philadelphia, William Bingham.
 There also should be a stable, carriage house and garden house.
 The latter should be in a garden that would be "an agreeable place to walk in even this summer."

 ![]() |